tykeal/homeassistant-rental-control/info.md

 -   Go to Configuration -> Integrations and click on the "+"-button.
 -   Search for "Rental Control"
--   Enter a name for the calendar, and the URL
+-   Enter a name for the calendar, and the calendar's `ics` URL (see FAQ)
 -   By default it will set up 5 sensors for the 5 nex upcoming events (sensor.rental_control\_\<calendar_name\>\_event_0 ~ 4).
 You can adjust this to add more or fewer sensors